reactjs/pt-br.react.dev/content/docs/static-type-checking.md

 }
 ```

-Isto permitirã que você use a sintaxe do Flow no seu código.
+Isto permitirá que você use a sintaxe do Flow no seu código.

 >Nota:
 >